-A separate streaming device may give you access to channels that your Smart TV doesn’t have, or it may give better performance.
+A separate streaming device may give you access to channels your Smart TV doesn’t have, or it may provide you with better performance.
 But if you already have a Smart TV, you only need a streaming device if you’re not getting everything you want from your TV.

-Android TV boxes FAQ
+Android TV Boxes FAQs

-What TV box should I get?
+What TV Box Should I Get?

 It depends on what you’re looking for and how comfortable you are tweaking the box.
-Most Android TV boxes are not “plug and play.”
+Most Android TV Boxes are not “plug and play.”
 Most will need some configuration and regular maintenance to get them to work correctly.

 I’ll suggest two buyer’s guides that should help get you started: